cognetive/network_stresser/tests/skydive_tests/README.md

 note 1: If you are running the stresser from a pod inside the cluster, you should allow access to k8s from that pod, in order to do that, execute:
 '''kubectl create clusterrolebinding default-admin --clusterrole cluster-admin --serviceaccount=default:default'''

-rem note 2: If Skydive pods (or any other) are deployed in specific namespace, need to change the configuration file '''stats.conf'''.
-For example rem   If skydive is deployed in the 'monitoring' namespace:
+note 2: To monitor additional pods (for example Skydive pods that are deployed in diffrent namespace) you can add or change the configuration file '''stats.conf'''.
+For example:

-rem - default app skydive-ibm-skydive-dev rem + monitoring app skydive-ibm-skydive-dev
+To monirot also skydive pods under the 'monitoring' namespace, add to the file:

+'''monitoring app skydive-ibm-skydive-dev'''

 ### Usage: